jpwiig/CheckSumChecker/readme.md

 - other ideas
   - [] Somthing with asyncronous algorithms
   - [] pgp intgration (beeing able to create public keys and private keys that are supported on pgp servers)
+  - [] turing this into a api that can be hosted everywhere and anywhere

 ****
 If you have any tips about what is cool to have, let me know!
 I am open to suggestions!